 The UPnP AV services use state variables, action arguments and properties that represent lists - or one-dimensional arrays - of values.
-The UPnP Device Architecture, Version 1.0 [DEVICE], does not provide for either an array type or a list type, so a list type is defined here.
-Lists MAY either be homogeneous (all values are the same type) or heterogeneous (values of different types are allowed).
-Lists MAY also consist of repeated occurrences of homogeneous or heterogeneous subsequences, all of which have the same syntax and semantics (same number of values, same value types and in the same order).
+The UPnP Device Architecture, Version 1.0 [14], does not provide for either an array type or a list type, so a list type is defined here.
+Lists may either be homogeneous (all values are the same type) or heterogeneous (all values can be of different types).
+Lists may also consist of repeated occurrences of homogeneous or heterogeneous subsequences, all of which have the same syntax and semantics (same number of values, same value types and in the same order).
 The data type of a homogeneous list is string or xsd:string and denoted by CSV (x), where x is the type of the individual values.
 The data type of a heterogeneous list is also string or xsd:string and denoted by CSV (x, y, z), where x, y and z are the types of the individual values.
 If the number of values in the heterogeneous list is too large to show each type individually, that variable type is represented as CSV (heterogeneous), and the variable description includes additional information as to the expected sequence of values appearing in the list and their corresponding types.
-The data type of a repeated subsequence list is string or xsd:string and denoted by CSV ($\{a,b,c\}$, $\{x,y,z\}$), where a, b, c, x, y and z are the types of the individual values in the subsequences and the subsequences MAY be repeated zero or more times.
+The data type of a repeated subsequence list is string or xsd:string and denoted by CSV ($\{a,b,c\},\{x, y, z\}$), where a, b, c, x, y and z are the types of the individual values in the subsequence and the subsequences may be repeated zero or more times.

-- A list is represented as a string type (for state variables and action arguments) or xsd:string type (for properties). - Commas separate values within a list. - Integer values are represented in CSVs with the same syntax as the integer data type specified in [DEVICE] (that is: optional leading sign, optional leading zeroes, numeric US-ASCII) - Boolean values are represented in state variable and action argument CSVs as either "0" for false or "1" for true.
-These values are a subset of the defined boolean data type values specified in [DEVICE]: 0, false, no, 1, true, yes. - Boolean values are represented in property CSVs as either "O" for false or "I" for true.
-These values are a subset of the defined Boolean data type values specified in [XML SCHEMA-2]: 0, false, 1, true. - Escaping conventions for the comma and backslash characters are defined in Section 1.2.2, "Strings Embedded in Other Strings". - White space before, after, or interior to any numeric data type is not allowed. - White space before, after, or interior to any other data type is part of the value.
+- A list is represented as a string type (for state variables and action arguments) or xsd:string type (for properties). - Commas separate values within a list. - Integer values are represented in CSVs with the same syntax as the integer data type specified in [14] (that is: allowed leading sign, allowed leading zeroes, numeric US-ASCII) - Boolean values are represented in state variable and action argument CSVs as either "0" for false or "1" for true.
+These values are a subset of the defined boolean data type values specified in [14]: 0, false, no, 1, true, yes. - Boolean values are represented in property CSVs as either "O" for false or "1" for true.
+These values are a subset of the defined Boolean data type values specified in [34]: 0, false, 1, true. - Escaping conventions for the comma and backslash characters are defined in 4.1.2.

+- White space before, after, or interior to any numeric data type is not allowed. - White space before, after, or interior to any other data type is part of the value.